westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In West Virginia, traffic tickets are managed by the West Virginia Department of Transportation, Division of Motor Vehicles.
 The DMV maintains a point system targeted towards promoting highway safety and the civil behavior of road users by monitoring their driving habits.

-A traffic offender who has been issued a traffic ticket is assessed points based on the severity of the offense.
+A traffic offender who has been issued a traffic ticket is typically assessed points based on the severity of the offense.
 Hence, too many tickets imply multiple traffic violations and more demerit points, which may lead to a driver’s license suspension.

 Most traffic tickets are issued for minor traffic offenses such as infractions.
 These tickets must be resolved within 180 days of receiving it.
 The individual has the option of paying the fine or disputing the ticket.

 West Virginia traffic tickets can be paid via mail, online, phone, or in-person to the relevant court in the jurisdiction.
 If a state police officer issued the ticket, the offender should contact the magistrate court in the county.
 If a city police officer issued it, the individual might contact the city court.
-Usually, the tickets contain details of the fine, deadline for payment and the relevant court that should receive the fine,
+Usually, the tickets contain details of the fine, the deadline for payment, and the relevant court that should receive the fine,

-Lastly, the offender may choose to challenge the ticket in court by pleading “not guilty to the charges to avoid getting points assessed against the driving record.
+Lastly, the offender may choose to challenge the ticket in court by pleading “not guilty” to the charges to avoid getting points assessed against the driving record.
 The individual has better chances of success with a traffic ticket lawyer who may be able to navigate the situation better.

 Are Driving Records Public In West Virginia?

-Yes, West Virginia’s Freedom of Information Act grants members of the public access to most documents and information retained by the government agencies in the state.
+Yes, West Virginia’s Freedom of Information Act grants members of the public access to most documents and information retained by government agencies in the state.
 Hence, the West Virginia Department of Motor Vehicles is mandated by law to release driving records to inquirers on request.

-Nonetheless, from September 1997, the release of driving records containing personal information has been restricted by the West Virginia Uniform Motor Vehicle Records Disclosure Act, which is commonly referred to as the Driver Privacy Protection Act (DPPA).
+Nonetheless, since September 1997, the release of driving records containing personal information has been restricted by the West Virginia Uniform Motor Vehicle Records Disclosure Act, which is commonly referred to as the Driver Privacy Protection Act (DPPA).

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
+Operating independently of any state entity, these websites often make searching simpler.
+Such sites are not limited by geographic location and offer flexible search options that may help when starting a search for specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused.

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
+Third-party sites are independent from government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.

 How To Find Driving Records In West Virginia?